Waḥy: Quran

-Islamic scholars say that there is a clear difference between these kind of wahy and wahy to the Messenger Prophet.
+Islamic scholars say that there is a clear difference between these kinds of wahy and wahy to the Messenger Prophet.
 The prophets were very much conscious about revelations and they firmly believed that the revelations were true and came from the Almighty God.
 The word wahy (revelation) is derived from awha.

-In Islamic tradition, Quran 42:51 serves as the basis of understanding for Waḥy.
+In Islamic tradition, Quran 42:51 serves as the basis of understanding for waḥy.